Plagiarism Checker

 According to JustDone Plagiarism Checker, this abstract is detected 100% plagiarized.

-Mosaic Plagiarism Example in Journalism and Content Writing
+In Journalism and Content Writing

 Mosaic plagiarism is not limited to student essays.
 It also appears in professional writing, particularly when a journalist or content writer closely follows another outlet's reporting without credit.